guiuiy/cse15l-lab-reports/lab1.md

 ---

 ## cat
 1. When I used the `cat` command without any arguments, nothing appeared after the command.
-This probably is an error because the cat command reads and prints out the data of a file, which we need to specify
+Providing input would repeat the input in the next line.
+This may or may not be an error.

       Working directory: /home
       ```
       [user@sahara ~]$ cat
+      aa
+      aa
+      hello
+      hello
       ```
 3. When I used the `cat` command with a directory as the argument, it outputted that the directory "Is a directory".
 This is not an error